Mounting the Autopilot¶

-This article explains how to mount the flight controller in standard and alternative orientations.
+This article explains how to mount the autopilot in standard and alternative orientations.

-The Autopilot board (Pixhawk etc.) should be housed within a case (which includes foam over the barometer) and should be mounted with the white arrow pointing directly towards the front of the vehicle.
+The autopilot (Pixhawk etc.) should be housed within a case (which includes foam over the barometer) and should be mounted with the white arrow pointing directly towards the front of the vehicle.

 It should be placed close to the center of gravity of the vehicle (both horizontally and vertically).
 Generally this means it should be placed within a few centimeters of the middle of the vehicle and level with the motors.
 It is not critical that it is placed exactly at the middle but closer is better (there are no recorded cases of problems caused by the controller being far from the centre of gravity).

-The board should be attached to the frame using 4 cubes of vibration dampening foam approximately 3/4 inch square (3DR-supplied Pixhawk’s come with foam cubes made by 3M).
+The board should be attached to the frame using 4 cubes of vibration dampening foam approximately 3/4 inch square (3M foam can be purchased from mRobotics).

-If the standard orientation of the Pixhawk/APM2 is not convenient, it
+If the standard orientation of the Autopilot is not convenient, it

 can be mounted in over 30 other possible orientations.
 The full list of